Clinton talks tough on militants ahead of Pakistan trip

 "Unless we pay attention to sanctuaries, and unless we go to the proper authority that leads and controls all that, we will not be able to have either a successful peace process or a successful campaign against terrorism," he said.

-Clinton, too, focussed on militant safe havens in Pakistan, saying it was time "to turn with real intensity to the safe havens within Pakistan", including those allegedly used by the Haqqani network, one of the most feared of such groups.
+Clinton, too, focused on militant safe havens in Pakistan, saying it was time "to turn with real intensity to the safe havens within Pakistan," including those allegedly used by the Haqqani network, one of the most feared of such groups.

 "Now it is a question how much cooperation Pakistan will provide going after those safe havens," she said.